 JA Europe and Intel Corporation bring AI to schools through entrepreneurship07 January 2021

 Junior Achievement (JA) Europe is thrilled to announce a new collaboration with Intel to empower and equip young Europeans in the area of Artificial Intelligence (AI).
-Through Intel® Artificial Intelligence for Youth Programme (AI4Youth), JA students will get a unique opportunity to learn and test AI applications during their entrepreneurial journey.
-The first step within this initiative will be a pilot for 240 young people aged 15-19 in four countries: France, Italy, Portugal and Spain, where Intel® AI for Youth curricula will be blended with JA Europe’s entrepreneurship programmes.
+Through Intel® AI For Youth Programme (AI4Youth), JA students will get a unique opportunity to learn and test AI applications during their entrepreneurial journey.
+The first step within this initiative will be a pilot for 240 young people aged 15-19 in four countries: France, Italy, Portugal and Spain, where Intel® AI For Youth curricula will be blended with JA Europe’s entrepreneurship programmes.

 By integrating AI into JA Europe’s entrepreneurship programmes, youth will have a deeper and more accurate understanding of technology and its impact to society (e.g. employment, inequality or inclusion).
 The participating students will be able to understand and use the AI tools and methodologies in a responsible way to create purposeful solutions that address various local and global challenges.
 In addition, the partnership aims at demystifying artificial intelligence, equipping young people with the skills and mindset required to be ready for the jobs of tomorrow by providing them with a deeper understanding of AI.